 Or Lucy Liu:

 Okay, now let’s talk Ombré.
 The only examples of it I could find on Asian hair that even come close were on Maggie Q again.
+[Update: Since the date of publication, Jamie Chung, at the top of this post, is a newer example of Ombré Asian hair.]
 Although I’m not even sure you could call this Ombré—it looks more like balayaged highlights at the ends.

 Here’s another Maggie Q shot.
 Kind of Ombré-looking, right?